ClickCease

 SUVs Pose More Hazards

-The association says more pedestrians are walking to work and they are usually distracted by smartphones.
-The report also says that America’s big switch from cars to SUVs and light trucks caused more deaths because the taller SUVs tend to strike pedestrians in the head and upper torso increasing the severity of injuries.
+According to the association, more people are walking to work, and smartphones frequently distract them.
+The report also says that America’s big switch from cars to SUVs and light trucks caused more deaths because the taller SUVs tend to strike pedestrians in the head and upper torso, increasing the severity of injuries.

 A pedestrian is more likely to die in a collision with an SUV than a car, with speeds remaining the same.
 Even at 20 or 25 mph being hit by an SUV increases the chance of a fatal injury significantly, experts say.
 The study found the number of pedestrian deaths involving SUVs increased by 50 percent from 2013 to 2017.